nhongooi/ImageMatching/readme.md

         python3 setup.py install

-The python setuptool will setup the python program.
+The python setuptool will setup the python program and its depedencies.

 ## The type of matches: